-- Extracting licensing requirements from the licensing documentation and analysis for development as NPIRs. - Providing proposed NPIRs in writing to the applicable TEs (i.e. Transmission Owners, Balancing Authorities, Transmission Operators, Transmission Planners, Transmission Service Providers, Reliability Coordinators, Distribution Providers, Load Serving Entities, Planning Authorities, Generator Owners, and Generator Operators).
-(NERC Reliability Standard NUC-001, R1)

-Verifying that the NPIR transmittals have been received by all of the Transmission Entities.
-(NERC Reliability Standard NUC-001, R1)

-- Identifying the parameters, limits, configurations, and operating scenarios that comprise the NPIRs and, as applicable, procedures for providing any specific data not provided within the agreement.
+- Developing the NPIRs based on licensing documentation and design basis and Bulk Electric System requirements. - Providing proposed NPIRs in writing to the applicable TEs (i.e. Transmission Owners, Balancing Authorities, Transmission Operators, Transmission Planners, Transmission Service Providers, Reliability Coordinators, Distribution Providers, Load Serving Entities, Planning Authorities, Generator Owners, and Generator Operators).
+(NERC Reliability Standard NUC-001, R1) - Verifying that the NPIR transmittals have been received by all applicable Transmission Entities.
+(NERC Reliability Standard NUC-001, R1) - Identifying the parameters, limits, configurations, and operating scenarios that comprise the NPIRs and, as applicable, procedures for providing any specific data not provided within the agreement.
 (NERC Reliability Standard NUC-001, R9.2.1) - Establishing the ownership demarcation of the electrical facilities, so that the boundaries of operational control and the associated responsibility for maintenance are clear.
-(NERC Reliability Standard NUC-001, R9.3.1) - Specifying analyses and the frequency of such analyses necessary to ensure continuous compliance with the NPIRs (NERC Reliability Standard NUC-001, R9.2.3). - NPGO shall operate per Manual 39, which was developed to satisfy the requirements of NUC-001.
+(NERC Reliability Standard NUC-001, R9.3.1) - Specifying analyses and the frequency of such analyses necessary to support the NPIRs (NERC Reliability Standard NUC-001, R9.2.3). - NPGO shall operate per Manual 39, which was developed to satisfy the requirements of NUC-001.
 (NERC Reliability Standard NUC-001, R5). - NPGO shall establish agreements with other Transmission Entities to address requirements of NERC Reliability Standard NUC-001 that are not addressed within this manual and are identified in Section 4: NUC-001 Requirements Not Addressed by Manual 39.